isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 collection_name: information-for-regulated-dealers
 ---
 <a href="#Who is required to register?">Who is required to register? </a> | <a href="#The registration process">The registration process </a> | <a href="#Information you need for registration">Information you need for registration </a> | <a href="#Fees and period of registration">Fees and period of registration </a> | <a href="#I need help with registering">I need help with registering </a>
-### Register Now!

 It is an <u>offence</u> if you act or hold out to be a regulated dealer without being registered or exempted.
+You must be registered before you commence any regulated dealing.

 **Enforcement actions will be conducted to detect unregistered dealers.** Any person who acts as or holds out to be a regulated dealer without being registered or exempted, may face criminal penalties of up to S$75,000 in fine and/or up to 3 years' imprisonment.

 Depending on the complexity of the application, it may take around 4 weeks for the Registrar to process an application for registration before granting the registration.
 It may take longer if additional information is required.
-You are therefore advised to submit an application <u>immediately</u>.

 Registered dealers will be alerted and invited to workshops to help you comply with regulatory requirements.<sup>1</sup>
 <br>

 The public may access the [List of Registered Dealers](/list-of-registered-dealers/).